 It is customary to have an extension for the business name.
 Some extensions could be Ltd, Inc, and Corp.
 There is no legal difference between these extensions.
 You may pick anyone you like or do not pick anyone at all.

 Corporations need a sales tax number to be able to collect sales tax.
 These taxes are collected on behalf of the provincial and federal governments and will be returned to them.
 Depending on the province you are operating in, sales tax is called GST, HST, PST, or other names.
 Read the following article for more information:

 If you intend to hire people, you also need to inform Canada Revenue Agency (CRA) and other government entities.
 You also need to set up a payroll account with the CRA.

 If your company intends to import or export goods, you need to inform the authorities.
 If this is not your initial intent, you may later notify them.

 For work permit and immigration options, read the following article:

-Due to complexities of business registration, I highly recommend getting help from professionals.
-A corporate lawyer can help you setup the structure of your business.
-A professional accountant may also help you register the business.
-You may do all of these yourself, but I highly doubt it if this is a good idea.
-We register many businesses for our clients and we always use help from those professionals.
+Due to the complexities of business registration, I highly recommend getting help from professionals.
+A corporate lawyer can help you set up the structure of your business.
+A professional accountant may also help you register the company.
+You may do all of these yourself, but I highly doubt if this is a good idea.
+We have registered many businesses for our clients, and we always use help from those professionals.